 The data label is also included in the legend, which is the first sign that something is amiss (data labels should be on the chart itself).

 The core problem with these pie charts is that the data for 1990, 2003 and 2013 aren’t part of a single whole value, and therefore, cannot be plotted in a pie chart.
 Pie charts are used to visualize composition, and by plotting the data this way the author has unintentionally changed the meaning of the data.

 To illustrate this (below,) find a graphic recreated with data labels that show the charted value of each donut slice.

 You could argue that the author has simply chosen the wrong chart to visualize their data, and wouldn’t be wrong.

-But the real reason this happened was because the author didn’t have a firm grasp of the dataset and how it was structured.
+But the real reason this happened was that the author didn’t have a firm grasp of the dataset and how it was structured.

 For example, a pie chart would actually work here if the data series was inverted so each chart represents a year and is broken down by the desire states, instead of the other way around.